Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 18 min read

-The Rise and Fall: Historical Setting
+The Rise and Fall: Historical Context

 Picture it: the year is 1946.
-Victory parades have ended, jazz is on the dial, and American optimism is back popular.
+Victory parades have ended, jazz is on the dial, and American optimism is back in vogue.
 But like a racist vampire immune to sunlight, the Ku Klux Klan refused to stay buried.
 At its peak in the 1920s, the Klan claimed up to 4 million members; by the mid-40s, dormant but unvanquished, it was resurging—document pamphlets replaced by mimeographs, cross-burnings replaced by community intimidation.

 The Klan trafficked in cryptic rituals and pseudo-mysticism—an overcompensated blend of fraternity and fear-mongering.
 They cloaked their violence beneath a veneer of legitimacy, wrapped in Americana yet divorced from its ideals.